What Is a W-2?

 What Do You Have To Do With Your W-2?

 You will receive your W-2 either by mail, directly in your Justworks account, or both, depending on whether you opted to only receive your W-2 electronically.
 The electronic and paper copies will be identical and either can be used to file your taxes.

 Box a: Your Social Security Number

-Box b: Your employer’s EIN (Since you’re a Justworks customer this will be Justworks’ EIN)
+Box b: Employer’s EIN - since you’re employer is a Justworks PEO customer this will be Justworks’ EIN

-Box c: Your employer’s business address (This will also reflect Justworks' information)
+Box c: Employer’s business address - This will also reflect Justworks' information

 Box d: Control number (This is for internal purposes and you won't need to do anything with this number)

 Box e and f: Your full name and address (This is pulled from your account settings)

 Box 1: Total taxable wages, tips, prizes, and other compensation.
 This does not include elective deferrals to retirement plans, pre-tax benefits, or payroll deductions.
 Note: Boxes 3 and 5 may contain different numbers than Box 1.
 This is OK and not an error.

 Box 2: Generally, the total amount of federal income taxes paid as determined by the allowances, exemptions, and additional withholdings as indicated under “Finances” in your Justworks profile.
 (This is the same info as a Form W-4)